nolanwinsman/UndergradJobHuntHandbook/docs/interviewing.md

 - Can you tell me a bit about how you landed your leadership positions and what it entails.(This was a great question to ask people that are managers of teams)

 Anyway, you get the point.
 Asking questions is a must.

+## Likeability

+One thing that isn't always thought of is being a likeable person.
+Of course they're interviewing for someone that can code and be gernally useful, but they're also interviewing for someone they're going to sit next to.